keithvsr/new-dev-setup/README.md

 # new-dev-setup
 Collection of some Mac dev setup steps

+Probably start here at the [installs list](INSTALLS.md)